CosmosDB/labs/technical_deep_dive/05-authoring_stored_procedures.md

 ### Create Stored Procedure with Nested Callbacks

+*All Azure Cosmos DB operations within a stored procedure are asynchronous and depend on JavaScript function callbacks.
+A **callback function** is a JavaScript function that is used as a parameter to another JavaScript function.
+In the context of Azure Cosmos DB, the callback function has two parameters, one for the error object in case the operation fails, and one for the created object.*

 1. Click the **New Stored Procedure** button at the top of the **Data Explorer** section.

 1. In the stored procedure tab, locate the **Stored Procedure Id** field and enter the value: **createDocument**.